Skip to content

 Practical Solution: Build Momentum

-• Example: In the chorus, add a tambourine hit on the off-beat to lift the energy and create a sense of dynamic progression.
+Add a tambourine hit on the off-beat in the chorus, adding brightness and lifting the energy for a dynamic progression.

 Step 9: Spatial Enhancement with Panning